xunilrj/sandbox/sources/rust/generational_index/Readme.md

 # Generational Index

+Here we will explore a naive implementation of "generational indices".
+A strategy to improve the safeness when accessing items inside a "Vec".

 # Problem

+We are going to simulate a game using ECS architecture.

-We want to have a list of "components", here simplified as u32, but for example a position of a player.
-We want to allow another NPC to follow the player.
-So our NPC struct needs to "point" (the-unpronounceable-word) to the player is going to follow.
+So here we have a list of "components", for example, players positions.
+We want to allow NPCs to follow players.
+So, our NPC struct needs to "point" (the-unpronounceable-word) to the player is going to follow.

+We can implement this in two ways.

-The first and immediate solution is to have a pointer to the players position and do whatever you want with it.
+The first, and probably the most immediate solution, is to have a pointer to the player's position, and do whatever we need to follow him.

 ```rust
 type EntityId = usize;